Steerable Principal Components for Space-Frequency Localized Images: Steerable-PCA procedure

-Now, we point out that the steerable principal components were computed for the set of approximated images $\left\lbrace \hat{I}_m(x) \right\rbrace$, and not the set of the underlying images $\left\lbrace {I}_m(x) \right\rbrace$, which suggests that~\eqref{eq:steerable PCA expansion} is accurate (in the sense of~\eqref{eq:steerbale PCA approx error bound}) only for the set of the approximated images.
+Since the steerable principal components were computed for the set of approximated images $\left\lbrace \hat{I}_m(x) \right\rbrace$ and not for the set of underlying images $\left\lbrace {I}_m(x) \right\rbrace$, the bound in~\eqref{eq:steerbale PCA approx error bound} holds only for the set of the approximated images.
 Nonetheless, the PSWFs approximation scheme from Section~\ref{section:Image approximation based on PSWFs expansion} provides us with strict error bounds when expanding images localized in space and frequency.
-Therefore, when using~\eqref{eq:steerable PCA expansion} to approximate our images $I_m(x)$, the error norm (averaged over all images and rotations) can be bounded by joining~\eqref{eq:steerbale PCA approx error bound} and~\eqref{eq:Total approx err 2}.
+Therefore, when using~\eqref{eq:steerable PCA expansion coeff} to approximate our images $I_m(x)$, the error norm (averaged over all images and rotations) can be bounded by joining~\eqref{eq:steerbale PCA approx error bound} and~\eqref{eq:Total approx err 2}.
 In particular, for a truncation parameter $T$, we have that

-where $\tilde{I}_m^{\varphi}(x)$ is the expansion via the steerable principal components~\eqref{eq:steerable PCA expansion}, and $\mathcal{E}(\varepsilon,\delta_c,T)$ is the approximation error term of~\eqref{eq:Total approx err 2} for the truncated series of PSWFs.
+where $\tilde{I}_{K,m}^{\varphi}(x)$ is the expansion via the steerable principal components~\eqref{eq:steerable PCA expansion coeff}, and $\mathcal{E}(\varepsilon,\delta_c,T)$ is the approximation error term of~\eqref{eq:Total approx err 2} for the truncated series of PSWFs.
 In essence,~\eqref{eq:steerbale PCA approx error bound total} asserts that if the images are sufficiently localized in space and frequency, then for an appropriate truncation parameter $T$, the error in expanding $I_{m}(x)$ using the steerable principal components computed from $\hat{I}_{m}(x)$ is close to the smallest possible error given by~\eqref{eq:steerbale PCA approx error bound}.